M-Colley/pedsumo/README.md

 ## Introduction

 ### Project SumoWithAVs (or 'Investigating Macroscopic Effects of Automated Vehicles on Traffic')
-[SUMO (Simulation of Urban MObility)](https://www.eclipse.org/sumo/)  is "an open source, highly portable, microscopic and continuous multi-modal traffic simulation package designed to handle large networks" .
+SUMO (Simulation of Urban MObility)  is "an open source, highly portable, microscopic and continuous multi-modal traffic simulation package designed to handle large networks" (https://www.eclipse.org/sumo/).

 This project concerns the effects of automated vehicles (AVs) in traffic and how their interaction with pedestrians lead to different (especially negative) outcomes when it comes to the fluent movement